Camper van drivers give a salute as they pass each other on the road.

 It should seem obvious, you would think, but we drive around looking – and can’t find – the largest mountain in Britain.

 We pull over and I ask some teenagers eating crisps where exactly Ben Nevis is in this town.

 They look embarrassed, giggle at each other.
 Spotty, braces, hot in their v neck school uniform jumpers.

 “Don’t know,” they mumble.

 This is getting ridiculous.

 Eventually we find the Ben Nevis visitors’ centre, park the van and, with tremulous Scottish words in our ears (“You’d better get started soon.
 We don’t recommend going up much later than this…”), we get ready to tackle another unnecessary – but unavoidable for our tour – struggling ascent up boulder and crag.

 Ben Nevis is steeper than Snowdon.
 More unforgiving.
 Rockier too.

 The view on the left is sheer sand-coloured rock rising high above us, and to our right runs a fairly disappointing view down onto the visitor centre car park, and an unchanging landscape as we curl round the lower half of the mountain.

 It’s tiring and I get annoyed at simple things, like: why doesn’t Scotland have more majestic deep green pine trees as I imagined it would?
 The pine trees I can see seem to thinly ride halfway up the slopes of the other peaks around us, and then stop.
 Leaving the ranges looking as if they have been plucked.
 Like mangy green vultures with their bald heads.

 The climb is severe.
 Perhaps we got cocky from our other climbs, this one is testing us though.

 The climb plateaus out for a while, passing a huge lake where one solitary camper has placed their small tent at the water’s edge – have they got the very best camping spot in the whole country?

 But the climb has turned more captivating now.
 Mountains all around and below us.
 Peaks beyond peaks.
-A loch cutting through these mountains and the eclipsed peaks behind and out to the sea and Northern Ireland beyond.
+A loch cutting through these mountains and the eclipsed peaks behind and out to the sea, and then Northern Ireland beyond.